rdf4cpp/rdf4cpp/src/rdf4cpp/rdf/storage/node/README.md

 - `Literals` can be stored either as their canonical lexical form or as values
-  - when trying to store `Literals` as values the implementation is required to accurately report which `Literal` types can be stored as values via `INodeStorageBackend::has_specialized_storage_for`.
-Inaccurate reporting will result in undefined behaviour.
+  - when trying to store `Literals` as values the implementation is required to accurately report which `Literal` types can be stored as values via `INodeStorageBackend::has_specialized_storage_for`. **Inaccurate reporting will result in undefined behaviour.**
   - see [reference_node_storage](./reference_node_storage) for details
-- Some `IRIs` are reserved by default (see [reserved_datatype_ids](../../datatypes/registry/FixedIdMappings.hpp)) these `IRIs` _must always_ be present in the `NodeStorage` and assigned the given `NodeID`.
-Not upholding this invariant results in undefined behaviour.
+- Some `IRIs` are reserved by default (see [reserved_datatype_ids](../../datatypes/registry/FixedIdMappings.hpp)) these `IRIs` _must always_ be present in the `NodeStorage` and assigned the given `NodeID`. **Not upholding this invariant results in undefined behaviour.
   See [ReferenceNodeStorage::ReferenceNodeStorage()](reference_node_storage/ReferenceNodeStorageBackend.cpp)
-  for the expected usage.
+  for the expected usage.**

+## General Notes for Implementors

+- **Passing a `Literal` that is supposed to be stored in lexical storage (as required by the `INodeStorage` implementation) as a value view results in undefined behaviour.**
+- **Passing a `Literal` that is supposed to be stored in value storage (as required by the `INodeStorage` implementation) as a lexical view results in undefined behaviour.**